 Shortcut Action Comment A, [number] Arm on channel.
 Arm the currently selected or first element on the channel.
 If in 1-Tap mode, do nothing.
 T, [number] Take on channel.
 If in 1-Tap mode, take the currently selected/first element on the channel.
 If not in 1-Tap mode, take the armed element.
 C, [number] Cue armed element on channel.
 Cue the currently armed element.
 If in 1-Tap mode, do nothing.
 Alt + T Take all armed or selected elements.
 Depends whether 1 tap mode is enabled or not.
 If enabled, the key press will take all selected elements, and if not, all armed elements will be taken.
 Alt + C Cue all armed elements.

-Alt + U Unarm all armed elements.
+Shortcut Action Comment Alt + U Unarm all armed elements.
 P, [number] Continue current element on channel.
 Continue the currently running element(s).
 O, [number] Out the current element on channel.
 Take OUT the currently running element(s).
 Alt + P Continue all elements in the Program channel.

-Shortcut Action Comment

 Alt + O Out all elements in the Program channel.
 Shift + R, [number] Re-Cue the current video on channel.
 Re-cue the video element currently set on the channel.
 Shift + P, [number] Pause the current video on channel.
 Pause the currently playing video on the channel.
 Shift + V, [number] Play the current video on channel.
 Play/continue the currently cued/paused video on the channel.
 Shift + C Collapse all channels.
 Shift + E Expand all channels.
 Shift Reveal channels.
-Hold the shift key to reveal GFX channels under the filled presets, or show which channel the shortcuts elements are assigned to.
+Hold the Shift key to reveal more info on thumbnails in the Media Pane: GFX channels on filled presets, channel on shortcuts elements, and full description.
 Enter Take or Arm the selected element.
 Delete Delete the selected item.
 F2 Rename group.

 The [number] in the above table refers to the index of the visible channels in the Multiplay GUI.
-The first visible channel has shortcut key 1, the second visible channel has shortcut key 2 etc. This means that if the GUI contains two channels A and B. A has shortcut key 1 and B has 2.
+The first visible channel has shortcut key 1, the second visible channel has shortcut key 2 etc. This means that if the GUI contains two channels A and B then A has shortcut key 1 and B has 2.

-Note that [number] should be typed without any modifiers (Ctrl, Shift, ALT etc.), and in case the combination is a key and a number, the key must be pressed and released, followed by the number.
-These are to consecutive key presses, and not a simultaneous key press combination.
+Note that [number] should be typed without any modifiers (Ctrl, Shift, ALT etc.).
+If the combination is a key and a number, the key must be pressed and released followed by the number in two separate consecutive key presses - not a simultaneous key press combination.